PeggyJV/documentation/strategists/adaptor-reference/overview.md

 }
 ```

-This structure will be reflected in the location of each type in in the your generated proto bindings library.
+This structure will be reflected in the location of each type in the your generated proto bindings library.